 Mosques in Kuching

-Unfortunately, we arrived during prayer session and were not allowed in.
-But we enjoyed the view from the outside from this picturesque mosque.
+Unfortunately, we arrived during the prayer session and were not allowed in.
+But we enjoyed the view from the outside of this picturesque mosque.

-Another mosque that we would like to mention is the pink colored Masjid Bandaraya.
+Another mosque that we would like to mention is the pink-colored Masjid Bandaraya.
 (Masjid translates as Mosque.)
-Likewise, we did not see it from the inside and only took photos from outside.
+Likewise, we did not see it from the inside and only took photos from the outside.